Do you fantasise about quitting the rat race to start your dream business?

-Freelancers now make up 35% of the American and Australian workforces, and these numbers steadily are on the rise.
+Freelancers now make up 35% of the American and Australian workcforces, and these numbers steadily are on the rise.

-But since taking the leap of faith to start my own business, I haven’t looked back.
-It was one of the best decisions I’ve made in my life, for the reasons I’m about to share with you.
+But taking the leap of faith to start my own business was one of the best decisions I’ve made in my life, for the reasons I’m about to share with you.
 Of course, it hasn’t always been easy.

-There are days when it all feels too hard and I want to give up on my dream (as I write about in my article Those Days When I Want to Give Up On My Dream – And 7 Ways I Manage to Get Through Them).
+There are days when it all feels too hard and I want to give up on my dream (as I write about in my article 7 Powerful Strategies to Get You Through Those Days When You Just Want to Give Up on Your Dream).
 But they’re happening less frequently as I establish more reliable structures, systems, and approaches that allow me to earn a more reliable and predictable income.
 Establishing yourself successfully in your own business won’t happen overnight, but it will happen.
 As long as you approach it with a practical, low-risk strategy and get advice from those who have gone before you, you’ll find a way to make it happen.

-The 5 big reasons why you should break free to follow your heart to start your own business.
+Here are 5 big reasons why you should break free and start your own business.

 Yes, you’ll need to have robust self-discipline and sufficient structure in your days to force you to be productive and be able to enjoy the traction and momentum you need in your business.
 But when you’re doing something you love, it’s not hard to find the motivation to get onto your work.

 It’s been my experience that structure and routine are your best allies as a small business owner.
 The good part is, you get to decide on the business structure and routine that suits you.